yairdar/aguide/docs/base-tutorials/a-tasker/c08_requests/README.md

-# Requests - an Applied Tasker Examples
+# Requests - an Applied Taskfile Examples

 [Here is the Taskfile](Taskfile.yaml) to follow along.